LibrariesHacked/library-carpentry/everyone-loves-maps/group-exercise.md

 Task
 ----

-To understand more about why GIS is important, we're going to discuss how place and location data is relevant to library data.
+To understand more about why GIS is important, we're going to discuss how location (and place) data is relevant to library data.

 ### Part A: 20 mins